ideabreed/idea-map/README.md

 The purpose of this library is to combine features of google map such as map, marker and corresponding info window rendering to a single API call.
 This simplifies implementing google map into your project while not having to remember all the associated API calls provided by it.
-Just include the script tag into your project and initialize and object of Ideamap class with appropriate parameters while rendering the map.
+Just include the script tag into your project and initialize and object of ideaMap class with appropriate parameters while rendering the map.
-While instantiating the Ideamap class, there are certain parameters that you need to pass according to your requirement.
+While instantiating the ideaMap class, there are certain parameters that you need to pass according to your requirement.
 Let’s go over them:
 Here, we’ve passed in an object while initializing the map

 ```javascript